The quantum query complexity of certification: Introduction

 Given a regular, balanced $\nand$ formula and a black box for the input, we are interested in the number of queries required to output a minimal certificate.
 This question is of interest for several reasons.
 Whereas the optimal classical algorithm for evaluating a \nand formula produces a certificate in the course of its evaluation, the same does not hold for the known optimal quantum algorithms, so it is natural to ask whether quantum computers have a comparable advantage for certification as they do for evaluation.
 (The algorithm of \cite{ACRSZ07} produces a quantum state that is related to certificates, which suggests a potential approach to certificate finding, but it turns out that a simpler strategy is nearly optimal.)
 In addition, the query complexity of certificate finding gives an upper bound on the zero-error query complexity of the problem (as emphasized in \cite{BCWZ99}), although it is not known if this bound is optimal in general.

+Note that Aaronson introduced a notion of {\em quantum certificate complexity} \cite{Aar08}, which is also concerned with quantum algorithms for certifying the value of a function.
+However, our setting is different: we study quantum algorithms which output classical certificates, while in Aaronson's work, the quantum algorithm itself is a certificate and no classically-verifiable certificate is provided.

-For a constant number of levels $k$, the previous best quantum algorithm for certifying a \nand formula uses $O(d^{(k+2)/2})$ queries in the case of $0$-certificates, and $O(d^{(k+1)/2})$ in the case of $1$-certificates \cite[Lemma 1]{BCWZ99}.
+For a constant number of levels $k$, the previous best quantum algorithm for producing a certificate for a \nand formula uses $O(d^{(k+2)/2})$ queries in the case of $0$-certificates, and $O(d^{(k+1)/2})$ in the case of $1$-certificates \cite[Lemma 1]{BCWZ99}.
 We improve upon this, and also give a result for non-constant $k$, as follows:

-\begin{theorem} Consider a $d$-regular, $k$-level balanced \nand formula $\phi$ with black-box input $x$.
+\begin{theorem} Fix $k>1$ and consider a $d$-regular, $k$-level balanced \nand formula $\phi$ with black-box input $x$.
 The bounded-error and zero-error quantum query complexities of certifying $(\phi,x)$ are

 In particular, the zero-error quantum query complexity of evaluating $\phi(x)$ is $O(k^2 d^{(k+1)/2})$. \end{theorem}